mempool/mempool/backend/README.md

 ### Mining pools update

-By default, mining pools will be not automatically updated regularly (`config.MEMPOOL.AUTOMATIC_BLOCK_REINDEXING` is set to `false`).
+By default, mining pools will be not automatically updated regularly (`config.MEMPOOL.AUTOMATIC_POOLS_UPDATE` is set to `false`).

 To manually update your mining pools, you can use the `--update-pools` command line flag when you run the nodejs backend.
 For example `npm run start --update-pools`.
 This will trigger the mining pools update and automatically re-index appropriate blocks.

-You can enable the automatic mining pools update by settings `config.MEMPOOL.AUTOMATIC_BLOCK_REINDEXING` to `true` in your `mempool-config.json`.
+You can enable the automatic mining pools update by settings `config.MEMPOOL.AUTOMATIC_POOLS_UPDATE` to `true` in your `mempool-config.json`.

 When a `coinbase tag` or `coinbase address` change is detected, pool assignments for all relevant blocks (tagged to that pool or the `unknown` mining pool, starting from height 130635) are updated using the new criteria.